 DAY 13 – Trek to Jomsom (elev.
 2700 m): This is our last day of trekking as we make our way to the district village of Jomsom.
 It is a 7 – 8 hours walk as we leave the Mustang circuit and join up with the Annapurna Circuit at Kagbeni.
 We will take lunch at Kagbeni and then make our way to Jomsom where we will spend the night in a hotel.

-DAY 14 – Fly to Pokhara: We will fly early morning to Pokhara and check into a Three Star Hotel.
+DAY 14 – Fly to Pokhara: We will fly early morning to Pokhara and check into a Deluxe Hotel.
 Today you can explore all of the sights in the city and the surrounding area.
 Go boating on Phewa Lake, climb up to the beautiful overlook of the mountains and lake at the Buddhist Peace Pagoda, explore some ancient temples or see the incredible Devi's Falls.
 Your guide will lead you along the way.